Assisting Mothers With Young Children

 - Children 15-17 years old are considered young adults and are not required to use the unaccompanied minor service.
 However, the Unaccompanied Minor Service is available to them upon request and under the same provisions.

 - Connections to flights of other airlines are permitted only when allowed by the rules of the connecting carrier.
-We are not responsible for unaccompanied minors while they are traveling on other carriers.
+We are not responsible for unaccompanied minors while they are travelling on other carriers.

 When making your child’s reservation, we will request telephone numbers for parents or guardians.
 At check-in, you will also be asked to provide names, addresses, home and business phone numbers for you and the party meeting your child.
 This information is used in identifying the party meeting your child upon arrival, and it will assist us in contacting you if necessary.
 We recommend checking in early at the airport to ensure that you have adequate time to complete the required paperwork and pre-board your child.